 There are endless ways to travel, and everyone has to find a way that works for them.
 One of the big things you have to decide is if you want to travel slow or travel fast.
 While I certainly think there are times when it makes sense to travel quickly, I truly believe when you travel slow, you see more.
 Here are the benefits of slow travel and why I think you should give it a try.

 You work hard all year and save up for that one big trip.
 Your vacation time is limited, so it’s tempting to cram in as many destinations as possible.

 A 10 day trip to Europe could have you in four different cities, but will you really SEE those cities?
-Big cities like Barcelona or Paris have so much to offer, you couldn’t possibly see everything in a month let alone two days.
+Big cities like Berlin or Paris have so much to offer, you couldn’t possibly see everything in a month let alone two days.

 If you slow things down and spend more time in one place, you can get a much better feel for the destination.

 You can take time to really see the sights and explore different neighborhoods without feeling rushed.
 You can take a food tour instead of just seeing the highlights.